GoogleCloudPlatform/spanner-migration-tool/README.md

 - We recommend to use this data migration solution only for small databases (smaller than 100GB) without strict downtime requirements.
-- While using direct connect, it is recommended to use a secondary/read replica to ensure consistency and that there is no impact from the load.
+- While using direct connect, it is recommended to use a secondary/read replica to ensure consistency and that and avoid impact from the load on the primary.

 ## Troubleshooting Guide